braze-inc/braze-docs/_docs/_hidden/private_betas/catalog.md

 We also recommend that you format all text in your CSV files as lowercase.

 {% alert note %}
-Need more space to accomodate for your CSV files?
-Contact your Braze Account Manager for more information about upgrading your catalogs.
+Need more space to accommodate for your CSV files?
+Contact your Braze account manager for more information about upgrading your catalogs.
 {% endalert %}

 For this tutorial, we're using a catalog that lists two games, their cost, and an image link.